mojave-ghost/catnip-catcher/README.md

 	•	The player can move left and right using the arrow keys.
 	•	The player cannot move beyond the screen boundaries.

-### Apple Movement
+### Catnip Movement

-	•	Apples fall from the top of the screen at a constant speed.
+	•	Catnips fall from the top of the screen at a constant speed.
-	•	When an apple hits the floor, it is removed, a new apple is spawned at the top, and the player loses a heart.
+	•	When an catnip hits the floor, it is removed, a new catnip is spawned at the top, and the player loses a heart.
-	•	When an apple is caught by the player, it is removed, a new apple is spawned at the top, the speed of the apples increases slightly, and the player’s score increases by one.
+	•	When an catnip is caught by the player, it is removed, a new catnip is spawned at the top, the speed of the catnips increases slightly, and the player’s score increases by one.

 ### Hearts

 	•	The player starts with 5 hearts.
-	•	A heart is removed each time an apple hits the floor.
+	•	A heart is removed each time an catnip hits the floor.
 	•	The game prints “Game Over” and stops when all hearts are lost.

 ## Assets